Chapter 1: Getting Started

 The Rust Programming Language

-The Rust Programming Language begins with a quick hands-on project to introduce the basics, then explores key concepts in depth, such as ownership, the type system, error handling, and fearless concurrency.
-Detailed explanations of Rust-oriented takes on topics like pattern matching, iterators, and smart pointers combine with examples and exercises to take you from theory to practice.
+The Book opens with a quick hands-on project to introduce the basics then explores key concepts in depth, such as ownership, the type system, error handling, and fearless concurrency.
+Next come detailed explanations of Rust-oriented perspectives on topics like pattern matching, iterators, and smart pointers, with concrete examples and exercises--taking you from theory to practice.

 - Grasp important concepts unique to Rust like ownership, borrowing, and lifetimes

-- Use Cargo, Rust’s built-in package manager, to build your code, including downloading and building dependencies
+- Use Cargo, Rust’s built-in package manager, to build and maintain your code, including downloading and building dependencies

-- Effectively use Rust’s zero-cost abstractions and learn to build your own
+- Effectively use Rust’s zero-cost abstractions and employ your own